Christina Hoff Sommers on feminist scholarship:

 I’m reminded of what Robert Heinlein said about hippies: “Hippydom is not itself a culture (as the hippies seem to think) as it has no economic foundation; it can exist only as a parasitic excrescence to the ‘square’ culture.”
 So too with the academic humanities, which have largely squandered the moral and intellectual capital they once possessed by adopting the roles of adversaries to, rather than preservers of, the larger culture.
 This, too, turns out not to be sustainable.

 That adversarial role-play has been discussed here many times, along with its descent into psychodrama.

 And Ed Driscoll discovers there are no socialists in divorce court:

 Michael Moore, who has spent his entire career attacking capitalism, wealth, and Wall Street, is suddenly very protective concerning the capital, wealth and investments he has amassed over the years.
 As Christian Toto writes at Big Hollywood, “Far-left filmmaker Michael Moore is divorcing his wife, and the looming court battle looks ugly already.”
 Christian links to this Smoking Gun report, which notes that “the couple’s combined assets are likely worth tens of millions of dollars,” including “multiple substantial residences and multiple companies.”

 But America’s most outspoken socialist, being an outspoken socialist, deserves nine properties, including an agreeable Upper West Side apartment valued at $1.27 million and, naturally, a mansion.
 This, remember, is a self-described multimillionaire who told the world, quite boldly, “Capitalism did nothing for me.”

-As usual, feel free to add your own in the comments.
+As always, feel free to share your own links and snippets in the comments.